 Anticipatory regulatory instruments could be potentially important and impactful tools for regulators to anticipate risks arising from AI systems.
 They may also support development of regulatory capacity, knowledge, and stakeholder engagement.
-Regulatory sandboxes (RS) are the anticipatory instrument used as the focus of this work to empirically research their existing methodologies, design, and application.
-A socio-legal approach will be adopted to consider both the legal structure of RS within an analysis of the wider regulatory institutional contexts and circumstances of each RS studied.
-This comparative study will hopefully provide empirical data regarding existing RS and provide recommendations for areas for development when using RS to assess AI systems.
+Regulatory sandboxes are the anticipatory instrument used as the focus of this work to empirically research their existing methodologies, design, and application.
+A comparative approach will be adopted to isolate the causal dimensions of different sandbox schemes, consider the influence of the regulatory systems, and test such analysis through empirical research.
+It is hoped that this research will support further understanding of the utility, and potential design of sandbox schemes for AI.

 AI Governance, Regulation and Policy.